 In a recent article titled Why did the #TwitterMigration fail?
-(6/12/23), the author delves into the key reasons behind the unsuccessful migration to the decentralized social media platform.
+(6/12/23), the author dives into key reasons behind the unsuccessful migration to the decentralized social media platform.

-While the entire piece is worth reading, one excerpt particularly stands out.
+While the entire piece is worth reading, one excerpt stands out:

 Decentralisation is not a selling point for 99% of people